 What are the 3 categories of triage?

 Triage involves a three-tier system designed to prioritize and administer medical care efficiently.
 The initial category, level 1 triage, is carried out at the location where the injury occurred.
 Subsequently, level 2 triage takes place on-site by the most qualified medical professional available.
 Lastly, level 3 triage is concerned with establishing the order of evacuation for those in need.
+These levels play a critical role in organizing and optimizing healthcare delivery during emergencies or incidents that require immediate attention.

 What is the essence of triage?